Ritul-123/practice/README.md

+# practice
-this is the practice repository# practice
+this is the practice repository
+Author:Ritul Singhai